ahmifte/craftingbench/README.md

 ### Using PNPM with Templates

-For React and Next.js templates, commands automatically use pnpm:
+All TypeScript templates (React, Node.js, and Fullstack) are configured to use pnpm:

 ```bash
 cd my_react_app